DENT 5005BHO - Dental Science and Practice V Part 2

 8. The scientific and medical components of the DSP5 course will underpin and integrate with the clinical components of the course.

-9. The instructional approach in Dental Science and Practice V will consist of a variety of learning and teaching activities, including class meetings, tutorials, workshops, simulation laboratory, and clinical sessions during which students provide patient care.
+9. The instructional approach in Dental Science and Practice V will consist of a variety of integrated learning activities (ILAs) complemented by other learning and teaching activities, including class meetings, tutorials, workshops, simulation laboratory, and clinical sessions during which students provide patient care.

 10. Information and communication technology will be used to enhance student learning and will be integral to the design and delivery of the course.